 Dan was signed to Herb Alpert’s publishing company Rondor Music in 1994 where he was positioned as a film and television composer among some of the world’s top songwriters.

-Most recently, Dan has written and produce the underscore for the PBS series Market Warriors and has contributed to scores for Sixty Days In, Family Plots, Making the Cut with Ray Romano, as well as many other popular shows.
+Dan has written and produced the underscore for the PBS series Market Warriors and has contributed to scores for Sixty Days In, Family Plots, Making the Cut with Ray Romano, as well as many other popular shows.
+Most recently, he has scored the film Devils Food Cake currently screening in festivals worldwide.

 Dan has collaborated with fellow LA studio musicians to form the band Charlie Good.
 Check them out by clicking HERE.